 Keep cool at air-conditioned City facilities and libraries

-The City of Guelph reminds residents that air-conditioned City facilities and libraries are open to residents and visitors looking for a place to keep cool during the heat warning.
+The City of Guelph reminds residents that air-conditioned City facilities and libraries are open, during regular business hours, to residents and visitors looking for a place to keep cool.
 Visit guelph.ca/coolingcentres for a list of locations and hours.
 Or take a splash at one of our splash pads or wading pools.

 Look for the Blue W decal on business windows in Guelph—including restaurants, City facilities and businesses—to fill your reusable bottle with healthy, safe municipal tap water, free-of-charge as part of the Blue W program.
 Visit bluew.org for a list of participating locations.

 For more information on heat and your health, visit Wellington-Dufferin-Guelph Public Health at wdgpublichealth.ca or call toll-free at 1-800-265-7293 extension 4753.
 For information on pet safety during extreme heat, please contact the Guelph Humane Society at 519-824-3091.